 Winnie The Pooh.
 Who doesn’t know about Winnie The Pooh?
 One of the most simple characters with such a worldwide appeal.
 This is something Disney knew about and showed off with this film.
 There’s not much of a connecting narrative, it’s just the life and circumstances of these characters living in the Hundred Acre Wood.
 What makes this film works is its simplicity.
 The scope of the film is smaller and easier to get invested in and the atmosphere is really warm and likable.
 All of your favorites are in this movie: Tigger, Piglet, Rabbit, Eeyore, Owl, Kanga, Roo, Christopher Robin, and Winnie The Pooh himself, who’s one of the most likable characters in fiction.
 Doug Walker pretty much sums up why this character is great: he makes mistakes, but he also has a positive attitude.
 Hell, all of these characters are great.
 There’s a lot of fourth-wall jokes involving pages of the book and the characters interacting with the narrator.
 And they get creative with some of the scenes like the trippy Heffalumps and Woozles.
 I love the ending where Christopher Robin has to leave and he has this conversation with Winnie The Pooh.

-This is some emotionally heavy stuff right there and I appreciate even more as an adult.
+This is some emotionally heavy stuff right there and I appreciate it even more as an adult.
 The Many Adventures Of Winnie The Pooh is a simple film that does exactly what it needs to do and people of all ages can appreciate it.
 I give it an 8/10.

 Release Date: June 22, 1977

-An organization run by mice are dedicated to rescuing abduction victims get a case about a orphan girl who’s held captive by a crazed treasure hunter and forced to go fetch after a valuable diamond.
-Two member of the organization, Miss Bianca and Bernard, take the case.
+An organization run by mice dedicated to rescuing abduction victims get a case about a orphan girl who’s held captive by a crazed treasure hunter and forced to go fetch after a valuable diamond.
+Two members of the organization, Miss Bianca and Bernard, take the case.
 This is another Disney movie that I would throw in the forgettable category.
 It has a somewhat creative idea for a kids’ movie, but it’s not that interesting when executed.
-There’s a few funny moments with the villains and some decent moment with Miss Bianca and Bernard, but I didn’t care for everything else.
+There’s a few funny moments with the villains and some decent moments with Miss Bianca and Bernard, but I didn’t care for everything else.
 I couldn’t stand the little girl and a lot of scenes feel like filler.
 It’s not bad, but it’s not anything phenomenal, either.
 The most noteworthy things about it is that someone snuck in a picture of a topless woman in two frames AND it spawned a sequel 13 years later that was miles better than this one.
 As for The Rescuers itself, I give it a 4/10.